aradi/fypp/docs/fypp.rst

 `call` directive
 ================

-When a Python callable (regular Python function, macro etc.) is called with *string argument(s)* only (e.g. source code), it can be called using the `call` directive to avoid extra quoting of the arguments and to enable passing of multiline arguments in a comfortable way::
+When a Python callable (regular Python function, macro etc.) needs a string argument of larger size (e.g. source code), it can be called using the `call` directive to avoid extra quoting of the text argument and to enable passing of multiline arguments in a comfortable way::

   #:def debug_code(code)